Lipotropic (MIC) & B12 Injection: Important Safety Information

 - Dosage & Frequency

-some text- Dosage and frequency can vary widely, depending on individual health status and goals.
+- Dosage and frequency can vary widely, depending on individual health status and goals.

 - Follow your provider’s specific instructions and do not exceed the recommended dose without medical guidance.